creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-14-Recursive-Refinement-Network.md

 # Remarks
 The authors have generously made their code available on [github](https://github.com/Novestars/Recursive_Refinement_Network).
 I was able to achieve mean TRE ~ 1.0mm on the same dataset.
 On our local dataset, I observed that by choosing a wider intensity range for the input images, the output deformation field does not follow the sliding motion of the lungs.

+The network is called recursive, but in the default setting, the flow estimators are different (don't share weights) with approx. 20 M parameters.
+However, it is optionally possible to share the same flow estimator between levels which drops the number of parameters to approx. 7 M.